Zulko/gpt-function-decorator/README.md

 Here are some comparison points:
 - `gpt_function_decorator` is extremely lightweight in comparison.
 It's a single 200-lines python file that focuses on the decorator, and only depends on the `openai` library.
 - `gpt_function_decorator` has more opinionated parameters, making it possibly easier for beginners to switch between OpenAI models, force fast vs elaborate thinking of the GPT, and possibly an easier debug mode to print the raw responses.
-- Marvin is much better at declaring and ensuring the type/format of outputs
+- Marvin is much better at declaring and ensuring the type/format of outputs, but on the flip side it is more difficult to use, in particular if your inputs are nested.
-- Marvin's chance of survival are greater at this point given the community
+- Marvin's chances of survival are greater at this point given the community and visibility (5k stars).

 ## Installation